Home for the Holidays: The Unexpected Gift

 “Lookin’ out the window.”

-“Well, I see that, but, it’s cold without you beside me.
+“Well, I see that, Hon, but it’s cold without you beside me.
 What ‘cha lookin’ at?”

 Even though he tried to sound somber, his big voice smiled when he heard her freeze in the bed as she realized what it meant.

-He tried to hold on to his charade with, “We’re gonna be down for a few days.”
+He tried to hold on to his charade with a serious, “We’re gonna be down for a few days.”

 Turning, he knew he would see her face light up in the early morning shadows.
 Warming at the sight of her springing from the thick blankets Adam couldn't help but grin big before he wrapped his warm arms around his shivery wife.